 - Hobbies: Bouldering, playing Scrabble, working out, happy hour, anything social

 - Most scenic spaces in Cleveland: Hilton Downtown Rooftop Bar, Edgewater Beach

 - What is one piece of advice you would like to share?
 The best advice I’ve heard so far is that you are never alone.
 There are always people around you here that are both able and happy to help!
 So never be afraid to reach out.

 - Medical school: University at Buffalo, Jacobs School of Medicine and Biomedical Sciences

 - Why surgery?
 I want to become a surgeon for the opportunity to deliver compassionate, cutting edge, and safe care to my patients.
 I believe that as I surgeon I will be able to use both interventional and medical treatment to help patients.

-- Surgical and professional interests: Surgical critical care, vascular surgery, and rural surgery
+- Surgical and professional interests: Surgical Oncology, Surgical Critical Care

-- Hobbies: Snowboarding, water activities, finding the best beer
+- Hobbies: Snowboarding, water activities, Cooking & Beer